sakurity/securelogin/README.md

 3. New protocols are not being adapted if you don't give 10x improvement.
 SecureLogin by itself wasn't 10x.

-Now SecureLogin is merely 'login' <a href="https://github.com/failsafenetwork/failsafe/blob/master/src/internal_rpc.js#L248">a method exposed in Failsafe blockchain</a>.
+Now SecureLogin is merely 'login' <a href="https://github.com/fairlayer/fair">a method exposed in Fairlayer blockchain</a>.
 A website can request it, and after the user confirms the JS gets back a token consisting of pubkey and signature of current origin.
 Difference from original SecureLogin:

 * No more provider & client.
 Client different from provider is only useful for OAuth like interactions, which would be a long way after making this popular for traditional login